openclimatefix/ocf_datapipes/README.md

 End to end examples are given in `ocf_datapipes.training` and `ocf_datapipes.production`.

+## Potential errors to look for

+For a user using the modules to test, or develop, after creating and installing necessary packages, you might come across `ModuleNotFoundError: No module named 'ocf_datapipes'`, and the work around for this error apart from appending `PYTHONPATH` is to use `pip install -e .` from the root directory of the package i.e `ocf_datapipes`, which makes the package editable
 ## Organization

 This repo is organized as follows.
 The general flow of data loading and processing